decentraland/documentation/content/creator/sdk7/2d-ui/onscreen-ui.md

 ))
 ```

 > Note: All of your UI elements need to be nested into the same structure, and have one single parent at the root of the structure.
-You can only call `renderUi()` once in the scene.
+You can only call `ReactEcsRenderer.setUiRenderer()` once in the scene.

 ## UI Entities